-Article 14 obligates the Requested State to execute requests for search, seizure, and delivery of any item to the Requesting State if the request includes the information justifying such action under the laws of the Requested State.
-It provides that, upon request, every official who has custody of a seized item is required to certify, through the use of Form C appended to the Treaty, the continuity of custody, the identity of the item, and the integrity of its condition.
-No further certification is required.
-The certificate is admissible in evidence in the Requesting State.
-Article 14(3) further provides that the Central Authority of the Requested State may impose upon the Requesting State terms and conditions deemed necessary to protect third-party interests in items to be transferred.
+Article 14 obligates the Requesting State to execute requests for search, seizure, and delivery of any item to the Requesting State if the request includes the information justifying such action under the laws of the Requested State.
+The Requesting State may request that every official who has custody of a seized item certify, through the use of Form C appended to the Treaty, the continuity of custody, the identity of the item, and the integrity of its condition.
+No further certification is to be required and the certificate is admissible in evidence in the Requesting State.
+Article 14(3) further provides that the Central Authority of the Requested State may require that the Requesting State agree to terms and conditions deemed necessary to protect third party interests in the item to be transferred.

-Article 15 requires the Requesting State's Central Authority, upon request of its counterpart in the Requested State, to return items, including documents, records, or articles of evidence furnished to it in the execution of a request as soon as possible.
+Article 15 provides that the Central Authority of the Requested State may require its counterpart in the Requesting State to return items furnished to it in execution of a request as soon as possible.

-Article 16(1) provides that, if the Central Authority of one Contracting Party becomes aware of proceeds or instrumentalities of offenses that are located in the other Party and may be forfeitable or otherwise subject to seizure, it may so inform the Central Authority of that other Party.
-If the Party receiving such information has jurisdiction, it may present this information to its authorities for a determination whether any action is appropriate.
+Article 16(1) provides that, if the Central Authority of one State becomes aware that proceeds or instrumentalities of offenses that may be forfeitable or otherwise subject to seizure are located in the other State, it may so inform the Central Authority of that other State.
+If the State receiving such information has jurisdiction, it may present this information to its authorities for a determination whether any action is appropriate.
 The Central Authority of the Party receiving such information is required to inform the Central Authority that provided the information of any action taken.

-Article 16(2) obligates the Contracting Parties to assist each other to the extent permitted by their respective laws in proceedings relating to restraint, forfeiture of the proceeds and instrumentalities of offenses, restitution to victims of crime, and collection of fines imposed as sentences in criminal prosecutions.
-Under Article 16(3), the Party having custody over proceeds or instrumentalities of offenses is required to dispose of them in accordance with its laws.
-Either Party may share forfeited assets or the proceeds of their sale with the other Party, to the extent not prohibited by the transferring party's laws and upon such terms as it deems appropriate.
-To the extent permitted by law, a conviction in the Requesting State may serve as a basis for forfeiture in the Requested State.
+Article 16(2) obligates the States to assist each other to the extent permitted by their respective laws in proceedings relating to the forfeiture of the proceeds and instrumentalities of offenses, restitution to victims of crime, and collection of fines imposed as sentences in criminal prosecutions.
+Under Article 16(3), the State having custody over proceeds or instrumentalities of offenses is required to dispose of them in accordance with its laws.
+Either State may stare all or part of such assets, or the proceeds of their sale, with the other State, to the extent not prohibited by the transferring State's laws and upon such terms as it deems appropriate.

-Article 17 states that assistance and procedures provided in the Treaty will not prevent either Contracting Party from granting assistance to the other Party through the provisions of other applicable international agreements or through the provisions of its national laws.
-The Parties may also provide assistance pursuant to any bilateral arrangement, agreement, or practice which may be applicable.
+Article 17 states that assistance and procedures provided in the Treaty do not prevent either State from granting assistance to the other State through the provisions of other applicable international agreements or through the provisions of its national laws.
+The States may also provide assistance pursuant to any bilateral arrangement, agreement, or practice that may be applicable.

-Article 18 provides that the Central Authorities of the Contracting Parties shall consult, at times mutually agreed, to promote the most effective use of the Treaty, and may agree upon such practical measures, including training and technical assistance, as may be necessary to facilitate the Treaty's implementation.
+Article 18 provides that the Central Authorities must consult, at times mutually agreed, to promote the most effective use of the Treaty, and may agree upon such practical measures, including training and technical assistance, as may be necessary to facilitate the Treaty's implementation.

-Article 19 provides that the Treaty is subject to ratification and the instruments are to be exchanged at Washington, whereupon the Treaty enters into force.
+Article 19 provides that the Treaty is subject to ratification and the instruments are to be exchanged at Washington as soon as possible, whereupon the Treaty enters into force.
 Article 19(3) provides that the Treaty applies to requests presented after the date of its entry into force, whether the relevant acts or omissions occurred prior to or after that date.
-Article 19(4) further provides that either party may terminate the Treaty by written notice of the other party, termination to be effective six months after the date of receipt of such notice.
+Article 19(4) further provides that either State may terminate the Treaty by written notice to the other State, termination to be effective six months after the date of receipt of such notice.